Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: New vectors of AI harm

 \subsection{Autonomy}

-The sovereign nature of blockchain means that it may be impossible to prevent or stop CAIA from using it to pursue harmful ends.
-More specifically, where bad actor-controlled or misaligned CAIA are programmed or learn to evade control points at blockchain on- and off-ramps, they will be freely able to use the blockchain to take harmful actions.
-Some of these unstoppable actions could cause harm directly and on-chain: this includes on-chain fraud \citep{9591634, bochan2023kinds} and market manipulation \citep{kumar2016ai, 9152675}, the creation and use of honeypot \citep{236240}, Ponzi \citep{kell2023forsage, bartoletti2019dissectingponzischemesethereum, Nizzoli_2020}, and other scam contracts \citep{10.1145/3511808.3557454}, ``pumping and dumping'' self-created coins \citep{chainalysis2023tokens, sharma2024exploring, Dhawan2023}, engineering rug-pulls \citep{metpolice2024crypto}, or waging oracle manipulation attacks \citep{10.1145/3474374.3486916, chainalysis2023oracle}.
-Other unstoppable actions will cause harm directly but off-chain: for example, CAIA could use the blockchain to bribe politicians \citep{tran2023crosschainbriberycontracts}, hire hitmen \citep{europol_dark_web}, or issue smart contract-based assassination bounties \citep{10.1145/2976749.2978362,juels2024oracle}.
+The sovereign nature of blockchain means that it may be impossible to prevent CAIA from using it to pursue harmful ends.
+More specifically, where bad actor-controlled or misaligned CAIA are programmed or learn to evade control points at blockchain on- and off-ramps, they will be freely able to use blockchain to take harmful actions.
+Some of this unpreventable activity could cause harm directly and on-chain: e.g., on-chain fraud \citep{9591634, bochan2023kinds} and market manipulation \citep{kumar2016ai, 9152675}, the use of honeypot \citep{236240}, Ponzi \citep{kell2023forsage, bartoletti2019dissectingponzischemesethereum, Nizzoli_2020}, and other scam contracts \citep{10.1145/3511808.3557454}, ``pump and dump'' coin schemes \citep{chainalysis2023tokens, sharma2024exploring, Dhawan2023}, rug-pulls \citep{metpolice2024crypto}, or waging oracle manipulation attacks \citep{10.1145/3474374.3486916, chainalysis2023oracle}.
+Other unpreventable activity will cause harm directly but off-chain: for example, CAIA could use the blockchain to bribe politicians \citep{tran2023crosschainbriberycontracts}, hire hitmen \citep{europol_dark_web}, or issue SC-based bounties for various real-world crimes \citep{10.1145/2976749.2978362, juels2024oracle}.

-A third category of unstoppable CAIA actions will be \textit{indirectly} harmful, because they will let the CAIA achieve an instrumental goal (acquiring resources) en route to pursuing a harmful end goal off-chain.
-For example, it may impossible to stop a CAIA from engaging in vanilla cryptocurrency trading \citep{li2024reflectivellmbasedagentguide} or staking \citep{odonnell2024year} in order to acquire funds and buy compute that it will use to deploy cyberattack botnets.
-A related danger is that we will not be able to stop CAIA from using the blockchain (innocently or maliciously) to gain the dangerous capabilities (e.g., autonomously acquiring resources, in the form of cryptocurrencies) that increase its capacity for catastrophic harm \citep{barnes2023dangerous}.
+A third category of unstoppable CAIA actions will be \textit{indirectly} harmful, because, although initially innocuous, they let bad actor-controlled or misaligned CAIA achieve instrumental goals (e.g., acquiring resources) en route to a harmful end goal.
+For example, it may impossible to stop a CAIA from engaging in vanilla cryptocurrency trading \citep{li2024reflectivellmbasedagentguide} or staking \citep{odonnell2024year} in order to acquire funds and buy compute that it will use to deploy cyberattack botnets or hire hitmen for assassinations.
+A related risk is that we are unable to stop CAIA from using the blockchain (innocently or maliciously) to gain the dangerous capabilities (e.g., autonomously acquiring resources, in the form of cryptocurrency) that increase its capacity for catastrophic harm \citep{barnes2023dangerous, Karim}.